Mitral Valve Prolapse

 include weakness, tiredness, dizziness, and shortness of breath.

-The symptoms of mitral valve prolapse may look like other medical conditions or problems.
+The symptoms of MVP may look like other medical conditions or problems.
+Always see

 How is mitral valve prolapse diagnosed?

 You may have no noticeable symptoms.
-Your doctor may hear a click or murmur during
+Your healthcare provider may hear a click or

-a routine physical exam.
-The "click" is created by the stretched flaps snapping against
+murmur during a routine physical exam.
+The "click" is created by the snapping sound

 Along with a complete medical history and physical exam, your provider may order these